REMnux/docker/mac-pescanner/README.md

 Usage
 -----

-To run this image after building or importing it use a command like this to scan a specifie files, replacing "~/workdir" with the path to your working directory on the underlying host:
+To run this image after building or importing it use a command like this to scan a specific files, replacing "~/workdir" with the path to your working directory on the underlying host:

 ```
-sudo docker run -it -v ~/workdir:/home/nonroot/workdir mac-pescanner *.exe
+sudo docker run -it -v ~/workdir:/home/nonroot/workdir adricnet/mac-pescanner /opt/pescanner.py [target file]
 ```

 Before running the application, create ~/workdir on your host and make it world-accessible ("chmod a+xwr").
-*FIXME* By default it will try to scan all of the files in the folder shared with it and output the results.